Zidanela/examples/BUILD.md

 These guidelines use only for Linux, Mac or Window Sub System (Windows OS is not supported)

-Istio components only have few external dependencies you need to set up before being able to build and run the code.
+Istio components only have few external dependencies to set up before building the code.

 1. Setting up Go
 2. Setting up Docker